WillDraxler/R4Human_Ecology/content/authors/admin/_index.md

 status:
   icon: ☕️
 superuser: true
-title: R For Data Science
+title: R For Human Ecology
 ---

 This is the home page for my Independent Study: R 4 Human Ecology.